eelzon/morgenbot/README.md

 6. Type `!standup` in your chosen channel to start a new standup.
 (Need help?
 Type `!help`.)

 ## Thanks
+This project takes its inspiration from the [tender](https://github.com/markpasc/tender) bot for IRC and leaned heavily on [Slask](https://github.com/llimllib/slask) for its implementation of Flask.

 ## Contributors
 * @eelzon